Security in Azure Data Lake Storage Gen1

 For more information on working with activity logs, see View activity logs to audit actions on resources.

-You can enable data access audit and diagnostic logging in the Azure portal and send the logs to an Azure Blob storage account, an event hub, or Log Analytics.
+You can enable data access audit and diagnostic logging in the Azure portal and send the logs to an Azure Blob storage account, an event hub, or Azure Monitor logs.

 For more information on working with diagnostic logs with Data Lake Storage Gen1, see Accessing diagnostic logs for Data Lake Storage Gen1.